EDUCBA

 Record Macro in Excel

-Macro is an automatic repetitive task sequence that is used to replace a repetitive task of keystrokes and mouse actions.
-Basically, what we repeatedly do in an excel project, we can use a macro to do that for us.
-So, for example, if we have few formulas that will be repeated, whether there is any data change or not, we can use a macro to do that for us instead of us doing the same task repeatedly and again.
+So, for example, if we have a few formulas that will be repeated, whether there is any data change or not, we can use a macro to do that for us instead of doing the same task repeatedly and again.

 Macro is created by recording a sequence of keyboard and mouse actions using the built-in macro recorder function in Excel.
-When a macro is recorded, it can be used again by assigning a keyboard shortcut or from the View macro function.
+When a macro is registered, it can be used again by assigning a keyboard shortcut or from the View macro function.

 There are two ways to use Excel Macros: